 There's also no reason why the fashion industry can't have a lot of fun with the technology industry.
 Adidas has come up with a concept shoe that speaks to you, which opens up all sorts of possibilities really.
 Imagine if your knickers were always telling you how sexy you were, or your trousers turned transparent whenever you approached a Tinder crush, wouldn't that be interesting?
 And what of post-apocalyptic-Japan-style fighting robot suits?
 What about becoming an Evangelion and flying around fighting whatever monsters might come?
 After all it's now only a matter of months until 2015 when, according to the original anime, 14-year-old Shinji Ikari will arrive in Tokyo-3 and become an Evangelion pilot.

-While we’re all very aware of the risks involved with fashion – taking a tumble down the catwalk, having blood thrown over you, being called out on TMZ because your knee apparently looks like a vagina – what nightmares might wearable technology have in store for us?
+While we're all very aware of the risks involved with fashion - taking a tumble down the catwalk, having blood thrown over you, being called out on TMZ because your knee apparently looks like a vagina - what nightmares might wearable technology have in store for us?
 After all, Icarus fell into the sea, right?
-Already Google Glass wearers have been attacked in the streets, and worse is likely to come.
+Google Glass wearers were attacked in the streets, and the product was eventually pulled, despite FKA Twigs' endorsement.
 In his short story The Man That Was Used Up, from 1839, Edgar Allan Poe offers the cautionary tale of visiting a military hero at his home and finding nothing but a mess on the floor: